awf/autodiff2/autodiff/Differentiating Containers.md

 ### Efficiency

+The above scheme makes it easy to implement manual derivatives, but any scheme with chain ruling will be open to certain sorts of inefficiency.

+##### Zeroes and constant folding

 So lots of the entries in some of these Jacobians are zero, and propagating those zeroes will be incredibly expensive.
 While the compiler could possibly in principle chase them down if it gets to inline the whole function, it may not be able to.

 There are a few main ways to fix this: